ufs-community/uwtools/docs/sections/contributor_guide/developer_setup.rst

 Files derived from condev
 -------------------------

-The following files in this repo are derived from their counterparts in the `condev demo`_:
+The following files in this repo are derived from their counterparts in the `condev demo`_ and are used by ``condev`` code when running certain make commands

    .. code:: sh